 9. Use of University Resources

 University resources are to be used solely for activities on behalf of the University.
-They may not be used for private gain or personal purposes except in limited circumstances permitted by existing policy where incidental personal use does not conflict with and is reasonable in relation to University duties (e.g. telephones and limited use of electronic communications systems—see University Policy 304, Electronic Communication Systems; University Policy 307, Responsible Use of University Computing and Electronic Communication Resources; and University Policy 601.1, University Supplies, Equipment, and Materials).
+They may not be used for private gain or personal purposes except in limited circumstances permitted by existing policy where incidental personal use does not conflict with and is reasonable in relation to University duties (e.g. telephones and limited use of electronic communications systems—see University Policy 304, Electronic Communication Systems; Standard for Responsible Use; and University Policy 601.1, University Supplies, Equipment, and Materials).
 Members of the University community are expected to treat University property with care and to adhere to laws, policies, and procedures for the acquisition, use, maintenance, record keeping and disposal of University property.
 For purposes of applying this policy, the term University resources is defined to include but not be limited to the following, whether owned by or under the management of the University:

 - Cash, and other tangible and intangible assets;